RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #768

+While exploring what `kikd` wouldn't work for piping, I realized my tabbing sucks so I went to go setup tabbing by setting up a plugin manager for `kak` and then adding the `smarttab` plugin and configuring it to work properly.
+Hopefully I'll be able to figure out why `kikd` can't be used for piping right now.

 ## #767

 Some upgrades to `kak` and exploring how the pipe command works and if I can tie